stardog-union/stardog-clj/README.md

         (stream (input-stream "data.n3")))))
 ```

-Note: the with-open macro closes a connection, which is not recommended for using the Stardog connection pool.
-In lieu of with-open, there is a with-connection-pool macro available, that provides appropriate connection pool resource handling.
+Note: the usual `with-open` macro closes a connection, which is not recommended for using the Stardog connection pool.
+In lieu of with-open, there is a `with-connection-pool` macro available, that provides appropriate connection pool resource handling.

-## Building
+## Building the library

 To build stardog-clj, you must perform the following steps: